TempeHS/2026CT-BioMech-Jamie.L-Matthew.W/Dextera/tof.md

 Still errors.
 Maybe its a hardware issue as my code works fine and im not getting any red errors.

 I fixed the errors.
 I changed the buad rate from 9600 to 115200 and that solved the problem.

+We keep getting a touch_setup was not declared in this scope but we think we have declared everything.
+Copilot is not helping